Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 EQMS downfall # 2: It takes a long time to implement

-The installation of EQMS systems often exceeds the expected delivery time and organizations can encounter numerous issues and frustrations as they adapt to the new way of working.
+The installation of EQMS systems often exceeds the expected delivery time and organizations can encounter numerous issues and frustrations as they adapt to the new way of working, which can sometimes lead to customer complaints as product development slows as a result.

 EQMS downfall # 3: One size does not fit all